About

 I began my career as a journalist in New York City.

-While living in Brooklyn, writing about art and design, I joined forces with SeeThink Films to produce Alice Neel, an award-winning documentary about the eponymous New York painter.
+In 2006, I joined forces with SeeThink Films to produce Alice Neel, an award-winning documentary about the eponymous New York painter.
 Soon after earning my first producer credit, I returned to print journalism—and to the Forward—becoming the national Jewish newspaper’s first L.A. correspondent.